 Choose the method that you find the most convenient and you can enjoy your comment-free WordPress site in minutes.

-If you enjoyed reading this article about how to disable comments in WordPress, you should read these as well:
+If you enjoyed reading this article on how to disable comments in WordPress, you should check out this one about how to update PHP in WordPress.